-Pergolas can be used for many different purposes including simply highlighting a walkway or garden entrance.
+Pergolas can be used for many different purposes, including simply highlighting a walkway or garden entrance.
 They can also be used within gardens to provide shade for ferns so that you can mix sunny and shade dependent plants in your garden.

 Another way that people love to use pergolas is for entertaining.
 These outdoor structures are perfect for providing a defined space for your guests to gather outside in the garden or backyard.
-Pergolas provide a windbreak as well as some shade.
+They offer a windbreak as well as some shade.
 You can install a retractable canopy for even more shade and pergola curtains for privacy.

 Pergola Design Options

-Many home stores sell kits so that you can DIY your pergola or you can order easy to assemble kits online.
+Many home stores sell kits so that you can DIY your pergola, or you can order easy to assemble kits online.

 Material Options for Pergolas